technicat/resume/index.md

-A 3D modeling and animation package, used for Mario 3D.
+A 3D modeling and animation package.
 Ported from IrisGL to OpenGL on SGI workstations, then from Irix to Windows NT, all in Franz Allegro Common Lisp (and a bit of C).
 Manager of core software group (all the libraries - graphics, audio, UI, security...)

+> Used in the making of Mario 3D.

 *graphics:* *3D, OpenGL, Irix, Windows*